tree-in-forest/disadv68/README.md

 - First layer: 0.3mm
 - Raft: yes

-Due to long print — 50 hours for each side and small nozzle size, it is very likely that your extruder will get clogged.
+Due to the long printing time — 50 hours for each side and the small nozzle size, it is very likely that the extruder will get clogged.

 ## Building STL files